dat2/zombie-rts-prototype/README.md

-# gulp-webpack-template
+# zombie-rts-prototype
-A simple template for gulp and webpack
+A prototype zombie-rts game.
+This is frontend only.